-NURS 7040b, Primary Care II Meghan Garcia
+NURS 7040b, Primary Care II Staff

 This is the second of three didactic courses designed to enable students to gain the problem-solving and clinical strategies necessary for primary care practice as nurse practitioners; it builds upon content taught in NURS 7020 and NURS 7030.
 Classes focus on health promotion, disease prevention, differential diagnoses, and evidence-based management of common health conditions for diverse populations of patients from adolescence to senescence.
 Required of all adult/gerontology primary care, family, and midwifery/women's health nurse practitioner students in the first year of specialization.
 Prerequisites: NURS 5040 and NURS 5041; or NURS 6000.
-2 Course cr

-NURS 7045b, Primary Care II Clinical Practice AGPCNP Soohyun Nam
+NURS 7045b, Primary Care II Clinical Practice AGPCNP Staff

 Course content includes clinical practice in health assessment and the provision of primary and focused health care.
 Students meet weekly for a ninety-minute clinical seminar that is held concurrently with clinical practice.
 Clinical seminar serves as a forum for students to present and discuss cases and explore issues encountered in clinical practice.
 This course is required for students in the first year of specialization as Adult-Gerontological Primary Care (AGPCNP) Nurse Practitioner.
 Clinical seminar discussions focus on caring for adolescents, adults, and older adults.
-Prerequisite to this course is successful completion of all required courses in the fall semester of the 1st specialty year.
+Prerequisite to this course is successful completion of all required courses in the fall semester of the first specialty year.
 This course must be taken concurrently with N7040.
-180 clinical hours required and a one-hour-and-twenty-minute clinical seminar per week each semester.
+One hundred eighty clinical hours are required and a one-hour-and-twenty-minute clinical seminar per week each semester.
 AGPCNP students are required to complete 180 total clinical hours to satisfy the N7050 course requirements.
-41⁄2 Course cr
+Prerequisites to this course are successful completion of NURS 6000, NURS 6010A, NURS 6020, NURS 7100, NURS 702A, NURS 703A.
+This course must be taken concurrently with N7040 and N7060.
+O Course cr

-NURS 7050b or c, Primary Care II Clinical Practice FNP Staff
+NURS 7050b, Primary Care II Clinical Practice FNP Staff